vkononov/cloudflare-turnstile-rails/README.md

 templates / shared / cloudflare_turbolinks_ajax_cache.js
 ```

-into your application’s JavaScript entrypoint (for example `app/javascript/packs/application.js`).
+into your application's JavaScript entrypoint (for example `app/javascript/packs/application.js`).
 This script listens for Rails UJS `ajax:complete` events that return HTML, caches the response as a Turbolinks snapshot, and then restores it via `Turbolinks.visit`, ensuring forms with validation errors are re‑rendered seamlessly.

 ## Automated Testing of Your Integration